Chet Pancake

 Chet Pancake is an American filmmaker and musician.
 He is a co-founder of the Red Room Collective, the High Zero Foundation, the Charm City Kitty Club and the Transmodern Festival.
 He is currently an assistant professor in the Film and Media Arts Program at Temple University and director of the Black Oak House Gallery.
 His documentary film Black Diamonds (2006), an examination of mountaintop removal mining, has received a number of awards.

-Personal
+Personal life

 Pancake grew up in the areas of Romney, West Virginia and Summersville, West Virginia, and moved to Baltimore, Maryland, in 1993.
 His sister is writer Ann Pancake, and his brother is actor Sam Pancake.
 The writer Breece D'J Pancake was also a relative.
 When he moved to Baltimore in 1994, he found his calling to producing and filmmaking.
 By producing and film making, his work portrayed exclusive subject matters that gained the publics eyes."
 Pancake currently resides in Philadelphia, Pennsylvania, with his partner.